maths/moodle-qtype_stack/doc/en/Authoring/MCQ.md

 ## Extra options ##

-The dropdown input type makes use of the "Extra options" field of the input type to pass in options.
+These input types make use of the "Extra options" field of the input type to pass in options.
 These options are not case sensitive.
-This must be a comma separated list of values as follows, but currently the only option is to control the display of the options.
+This must be a comma separated list of values as follows, but currently the only option is to control the display of mathematical expressions.

 The way the items are displayed can be controlled by the following options.